Margaret Murray: Youth: 1863–1893

-In 1870, Margaret and her sister Mary were sent to Britain, there moving in with their uncle John, a vicar, and his wife Harriet at their home in Lambourn, Berkshire.
+In 1870, Margaret and her sister Mary were sent to Britain, moving in with their uncle John, a vicar, and his wife Harriet at their home in Lambourn, Berkshire.
 Although John provided them with a strongly Christian education and a belief in the inferiority of women, both of which she would reject, he awakened Murray's interest in archaeology through taking her to see local monuments.
 In 1873, the girls' mother arrived in Europe and took them with her to Bonn in Germany, where they both became fluent in German.
-In 1875 they returned to Calcutta, staying there till 1877.
-They then moved with their parents back to England, where they settled in Sydenham, South London.
+In 1875 they returned to Calcutta, staying there until 1877.
+They then moved with their parents back to England, where they settled in Sydenham, London.
 There, they spent much time visiting The Crystal Palace, while their father worked at his firm's London office.

 In 1880, they returned to Calcutta, where Margaret remained for the next seven years.
 She became a nurse at the Calcutta General Hospital, which was run by the Sisters of the Anglican Sisterhood of Clower, and there was involved with the hospital's attempts to deal with a cholera outbreak.
+In 1881, at age 18, Margaret heard about James Murray (no relation) and his "general appeal to English speakers around the world to read their local books and send him words and quotations" for entry into the OED.
+She had a routine of taking a book onto the roof in the cool early-morning air.
+She began with William L'Isle's edition of Aelfric's Saxon Treatise concerning the Old and New Testament, from which she submitted 300 entries to Murray.
+She continued as a volunteer until 1888, submitting a total of 5,000 entries.

-In 1887, she returned to England, moving to Rugby, Warwickshire, where her uncle John had moved, now widowed.
-Here she took up employment as a social worker dealing with local underprivileged people.
-When her father retired and moved to England, she moved into his house in Bushey Heath, Hertfordshire, living with him until his death in 1891.
-In 1893 she then travelled to Madras, Tamil Nadu, where her sister had moved to with her new husband.
+In 1887, she returned to England, moving to Rugby, Warwickshire, where her uncle John, now widowed, had moved.
+She took up employment as a social worker dealing with local underprivileged people.
+When her father retired to England, she moved into his house in Bushey Heath, Hertfordshire, living with him until his death in 1891.
+In 1893 she travelled to Madras, Tamil Nadu, where her sister had moved to with her new husband.

+Later in 1893, Murray received her first introduction to Egyptology when her elder sister, Mary, alerted her to an advertisement in The Times for classes in Egyptian hieroglyphs taught by Flinders Petrie, Murray's future mentor.
+Reflecting upon this in her autobiography, Murray notes it was her sister's insistence on attending these classes, largely spurred on by her own inability to do so, which set her down the path of her Egyptological career.